Colin Firth is the undoubted king of British period dramas!

 One of the most successful movies of 1998, this romantic period comedy-drama went on to win seven Oscars.

 Shakespeare in Love tells a fictional love story about an affair between playwright William Shakespeare (Joseph Fiennes) and a wealthy young female aristocrat, played by Gwyneth Paltrow, who desperately wishes to act.

 Firth plays Lord Wessex in a cast that also includes Ben Affleck, Judi Dench, Jim Carter (Downton Abbey) and Martin Clunes (Doc Martin).

 “It almost defies you not to have fun.” wrote The Independent in its review.

-Shakespeare in Love is available on Amazon.
+Shakespeare in Love is available to watch on Amazon Prime Video.

 4. The Importance of Being Earnest